Lucifer7990/pokemon-app/README.md

 - **Localization**: Add support for multiple languages to make the application accessible to a global audience.
 - **Integration with Additional APIs**: Explore integrating other APIs related to Pokemon, such as moveset data, breeding information, or competitive stats.
 - **Performance Optimization**: Optimize the application's performance by reducing load times, optimizing API calls, and implementing lazy loading for images or components.

-## Team Collaboration
-This project can be collaborated on by a team of frontend developers, UI/UX designers, and API integration specialists.
-Utilize version control systems like Git and platforms such as GitHub or GitLab for seamless collaboration, code review, and project management.

 ## License
 This project is open-source and can be distributed and modified under the terms of the MIT License.